ChrisEssery/group-project/Portfolio/System_Implementation.md

 </div>

-For our database, we used mongoDB.
+For our database, we used MongoDB.
 MongoDB is a NoSQL database which stores documents in collections instead of records in tables as with a SQL database.
 MongoDB stores application data (e.g., users and products) and enforces no data schema or relations.
 For this reason is is much less strict than a SQL database.
-It is also easily connected to Node.js and Express, but importantly not angular for security reasons.
-Because mongoDB is a powerful database that can be easily integrated into a Node/Express environment, it was an obvious choice, as we were looking to buil dour application quickly and with as little problems as possible.
+It is also easily connected to Node.js and Express.
+However, importantly, it is not easily connected to Angular for security reasons.
+But why did we choose MongoDB?

+There are several reasons.
+Firstly, MongoDB is a powerful database that can be easily integrated into a Node/Express environment.
+For this reason, it was an obvious choice, as we were looking to build our application quickly and with as little problems as possible.
 The 'M' in MEAN was, therefore, very important to ensure everything worked well and without issues.

-Another advantage of mongoDB is that it is highly scalable.
+Secondly, MongoDB is highly scalable.
 Were we to continue with NotSoBored games and try make it into a business, mongoDB would allow for us to scale in size.

 So, why didn't we use a SQL database instead?
 We decided not to do this because we wanted to use the MEAN stack, which is a recognised stack that enables quick builds, and we also recognised that, for our purposes, we don't require a database to hold data with lots of connections.
 Instead, the data we will be storing requires very few.
 Give this fact, we felt it wasn't necessary to use SQL.